syncfusion-content/blazor-docs/blazor/pivot-table/sorting.md

 # Sorting in Blazor Pivot Table Component

-To know about **Sorting** in Blazor Pivot Table component, you can check on this video.
+To have a quick glance on how to sort data in the Blazor Pivot Table, watch this video:

 {% youtube
 "youtube:https://www.youtube.com/watch?v=r6__Vaz4FDg"%}